aharvet/modular-smart-wallet/README.md

 It expects a WebAuthn signature for authentication.

-It also implements logic to install and unintall modules.
+It also implements logic to install and uninstall modules.

 Once installed, the core contract will delegate call to modules, based of the selector, if no matching function is found.